crazyNerrd/Face-Detection-Recognition/README.md

 ---

-This description provides an overview of the project, lists the main features, outlines the requirements, and includes basic usage instructions.
+Provides a clear and detailed overview of the project, its features, requirements, installation steps, usage instructions, and script details.
+This should help users understand and utilize your project effectively.